nsrr/taar2-9-knockout-mice-documentation/pages/README.md

 Housing Conditions:

-- Group-housed under a 12h:12h light-dark cycle.
+- Group-housed under a 12h:12h light-dark cycle before surgery and singly-housed after transmitter implantation.

 **2. Surgical Procedures**

-- Mice were implanted with wireless EEG/EMG transmitters.
+- Mice were implanted with wireless HD-X02 transmitters (DSI, Inc., St. Paul, MN) to record EEG/EMG
+- Transmitters were placed in a subcutaneous pocket created in right dorsal flank.
 - EEG leads targeted the hippocampus and cerebellum; EMG leads were sutured to the neck muscle.
 - Postoperative analgesia was administered for 2–3 days.

 **3. Experimental Design**

-Recordings were structured into three main protocols:
+Recordings were structured into four main protocols:

 - Baseline Sleep/Wake Recording: 25-h continuous EEG/EMG recording starting at ZT23.
-- Multiple Sleep Latency Test (mMSLT) and Sleep Deprivation:
+- Multiple Sleep Latency Test (mMSLT):
-	- 5 trials of 20 min SD followed by 20 min undisturbed sleep at ZT3.
+	- Beginning at ZT3, 5 trials of 20 min SD interspersed with 20 min recovery periods
-	- Additional 1-, 3-, and 6-hour SD studies, with 18 h recovery recordings.
 - Pharmacology:
 	- Oral administration at ZT6 of:
 		- Vehicle (10% DMSO),